 14.10 Spatial Arrangement for Square Root Problems

-In the spatially arranged radical expression, the first cell of the vinculum is placed directly above the radical symbol.
+In the spatially arranged radical expression, the vinculum is transcribed as a separation line.
+The first cell of the vinculum is placed directly above the radical symbol.
 The last cell of the vinculum extends one cell beyond the radicand.